 - Hospitals have processes and safety measures in place to keep you separate from COVID-19 patients, including:

 - Practicing social distancing in waiting rooms

-SCAI acknowledges and thanks Medtronic as the founding supporter of the Seconds Still Count campaign
+SCAI acknowledges and thanks Medtronic and Boston Scientific for their support of the Seconds Still Count campaign